 The trailhead starts on the right side of the road.
 The trail heads up a meadow, and then back into the forest.
 The trail stays mostly level for the first 1/4 miles, and then gets steeper as it passes Blue Lake.
 The trail levels out at the top of the hill, passes a small wooden structure, then gains elevation to Cooney Lake and Frog Lakes.
 At one point past Cooney Lake, the trail curbs back east.
 Do not take the trail.
 It actually continues on the other side of a river crossing.

 After the trail passes Frog Lakes, it gains elevation up to a pass.
 Peak 11568 rises on your right as you head up to the pass.
-Once you get to the top of the pass (about 11,126’), take a right, and then head back east up to the summit; gaining about 442 feet in a little less than a mile.
+Once you get to the top of the pass after 2.8 miles from the trailhead you are at about 11,126’.
+Take a right, and then head back east up to the summit; gaining about 442 feet in a little less than a mile.